Copyright © 2026

 The Mallards, although hardier in appearance are in greater danger when ducklings are very young as well and will often be found hugging the shore near one of their safer spots as well.
 If you're friends with the mother Mallard before she hatched her eggs, she'll let watch them nearby.
 Not so with the Wood Ducks.
 Even if near or in one of her safer areas, if she sees a human approaching odds are she'll lead them further away.

 Lesson: Good hiding spots close to shore are essential for survival.
 This is also the case with Mallards to a degree although Mallard ducklings seem to start out a little larger and grow remarkably fast.
 Which is good because in general, in the water anyway, Mallard ducklings are not as well behaved as Wood Duck ducklings.
-Although Mama Mallard will keep her eye peeled and sharply quack to warn them to a safety zones until her ducklings are of hardier size.
+Although Mama Mallard will keep her eye peeled and sharply quack to warn them to a safety zones until her ducklings are larger.
+But that does not exclude humans enjoying the shoreline and river too!

-From what we've observed here, whether the safety area is an over-hanging bush where they can hide and be invisible from any threat above, or a structure such as a dock doesn't matter.
-But for some reason, they do seem to prefer an overhanging bush, perhaps because it offers over-arching coverage.
+From what we've observed here, whether the safety area is an over-hanging bush where they can hide and be invisible from any threat above, or a structure such as a private dock doesn't matter.
+They do seem to prefer the shoreline under overhanging bushes for napping perhaps because it offers over-arching coverage.
+But for and cover, a more quiet dock is great.
 The mortality rate of each of ducklings is very high, one statistic I read was 80%.
-These safety zones don't have to be all along the shoreline, just a reasonable amount where a momma can scurry her babies along to, and then from spot to spot.
+Safety zones don't have to be all along the shoreline either, just a stretched out so a momma and smallest ducklings can scurry from spot to spot.
 It's kind of like a child's game of hide and seek.
-The more "home" bases you have, the less likely one will be tagged out.
-Before too long, the ducklings to get large enough where bass are no longer the threat and it seems by that size, heron and such prefer getting fish and such rather than larger ducklings.
-But without these over-hanging "safety zones" it seems to me, based on years of observation, there would be even less ducklings, therefore less ducks.
+The more "home" bases they have, the less likely one will be tagged out.
+Before too long, the ducklings to get large enough where bass and bigger fish are no longer a threat.
+We've observed heron and such prefer diving down for fish and such rather than larger ducklings.
+Without these over-hanging "safety zones" we've speculated less ducklings, so less ducks.
+Although that is only one of the many issues contributing to a decline in ducks that will be explored when I get to the Mallard page.

 In my seven plus decades on this planet, this lesson has been demonstrated along our midwestern river's shore over and over again.
 It has given me hope for we humans.
 If God cared enough about them to create this environment where seemingly diverse creatures can live amongst each other utilizing the natural resources He created for coverage of them at key times, even with their little bird brains, how much more has He created systems and elements for the creatures He made in His image?
 Us?
 But first, lets look at what happens when a momma duck fails at protecting a duckling with well-timed quacks.